 Sometimes things get complicated.
-It's easy to lose track of what you want or need and it is often difficult to realize that you're not working towards those things that are truly important but are instead merely occupying your time with tedious, unimportant, and uninteresting things simply so that you don't feel quite so reclining.
-It's important to work, it's important to do what society expects of us, so that one may receive what they expect from society - a career, a standard of living, and the little trinkets that make up our life: Evian water, a Prada luggage bag, an Audio-Technica turntable, Bang & Olufsen earphones.
+It's easy to lose track of what you want or need and it is often difficult to realize that you're not working towards those things that are truly important, instead merely occupying your time with tedious, unimportant, and uninteresting things simply so that you don't feel quite so reclining.
+It's important to work, it's important to do what society expects of us, so that one may in turn receive what they expect from society - a career, a standard of living, and the ephemera that make up our life: Evian water, a Prada luggage bag, an Audio-Technica turntable, Bang & Olufsen earphones.
 These things aren't necessities in the standard meaning of the word because they are not necessary for life but these kinds of little extravagances are important in order to take our mind off the true emptiness of it all - a sort of Fight Club-esque indulgence wherein we fill our vacant apartment-cum-souls with IKEA furniture because what else is there to do?
-In moments of realization such as these, it's important to take a step back and find something that can float you away from all of that tedium and into a parallel musical dimension where you can be free from all of those concerns.
-This is what this record does.
+In moments of realization such as these, it's important to take a step back and find something that can float you away from all of that tedium and into a parallel dimension where you can be free from all of those concerns.
+This is what this record achieves.

-Named after a small island in Dukes County, MA, Veckatimest is a get-away.
+Named after a small island in Dukes County, MA, Veckatimest is foremost a get-away.
 It's somewhere where you can run away to, a sharp contrast to the busy, business-focused life of a big city.
 It's sparse, it's peaceful and green, but not particularly outstanding in any specific way other than that it recalls an idyllic paradise of our youth, the parks where we used to play where we weren't disturbed and where we could pretend that there was no one left around but us, but the people that truly matter.
 In essence, that's all we want - for only the ones that matter to remain, our friends and family.
 In that spirit, we want to get away, to run to someplace else.
 It's funny how this escape became a biannual tradition for people, one vacation to a cottage and the other to some place moderately exotic.
-Yes, we often travel to places that are also densely populated but those places are populated by strangers with whom most people try their best to not make connections with and thus we all do our utmost to remain strangers.
+Yes, we often travel to places that are also densely populated, but those places are populated by strangers with whom most people try their best to not meaningfully connect and thus we all do our utmost to remain strangers.
 It's a temporary freedom, it's not so much a prison break as a brief walk around the yard.

-The tendency of the band to focus on moods rather than specifics continues with All We Ask.
+The tendency of the band to focus on moods rather than specifics is exemplified with All We Ask.
 And although the music is often sparse, it still builds into glorious almost post-rock-esque crescendos with great explosions/expulsions carried by vocal harmonies courtesy of Droste.
-It recalls perhaps questionable choices that we have made in the past and the possible mistakes that are still to be made, but it is the mistake that we make that make life something more than just a collection of events.
+It recalls perhaps questionable choices that we have made in the past and the possible mistakes that are still to be made, but it is the mistakes that we make that make life something more than just a collection of events.